yankayzhao/yankayzhao.github.io/_pages/about.md

   - /about.html
 ---

 Zhao Yankai obtained a student degree from Nankai University in 2024.
 He is currently pursuing a master's degree in Computer Science and Engineering at Southern University of Science and Technology.
-My supervisor is Professor [Zhang Jin] (https://jinzhang-sustech.github.io/).
+My supervisor is Professor [Zhang Jin](https://jinzhang-sustech.github.io).
 His research interests include but are not limited to the Internet of Things (AIoT), ubiquitous computing, and HCI technology.

 <!-- News
 ======